sharingcloud/coding-dojo-gamedev-part-1/src/THEORY-GODOT.md

 Godot Engine est un moteur complètement open-source, assez jeune dans le monde du gamedev, mais super prometteur.

-Je ne vais pas récapituler toutes les features ici, vous pouvez directement aller sur leur [site officiel](https://godotengine.org/).
+Pour avoir plus d'informations, vous pouvez directement aller sur leur [site officiel](https://godotengine.org/).

 > Godot Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
 It provides a comprehensive set of common tools, so users can focus on making games without having to reinvent the wheel.
 Games can be exported in one click to a number of platforms, including the major desktop platforms (Linux, macOS, Windows) as well as mobile (Android, iOS) and web-based (HTML5) platforms.
 >